 The INTEGRIS-PSC clinical trial is studying PLN-74809, an oral investigational medicine designed to directly target the development of liver fibrosis (when tissue becomes damaged and scarred, affecting normal function of the organ) in patients with primary sclerosing cholangitis, or PSC.
-It is taken once per day for 12 weeks.
+The medicine has been tested in over 450 individuals and was well tolerated.
+It is taken orally once per day for 12 weeks.

 By stopping the cellular process that causes fibrosis, PLN-74809 may have the potential to slow or stop the progressive decline in liver function that happens with PSC.
-This study will help determine if PLN-74809 affects worsening of the disease and improves quality of life.
+This study will help establish the PLN-74809 safety profile and provide early insights on whether it affects the progression of the disease.

 What to expect in the INTEGRIS-PSC clinical trial